 A Problem That Seems Minor Could Have Major Health Consequences After a Car Accident

 Always investigate your medical symptoms thoroughly.
-Not all signs of a medical condition that needs attention are obvious.
+Not all signs of a medical condition that needs attention are apparent.

-If you have jaw pain, ear pain, trouble chewing or swallowing, headaches, ringing in the ears, or other issues similar to the ones listed above, see a medical professional immediately following your car accident.
+If you have jaw pain, ear pain, trouble chewing or swallowing, headaches, ringing in the ears, or other issues similar to those listed above, see a medical professional immediately following your car accident.

-Car accident victims who have a “serious injury” can potentially file a claim against other at-fault drivers and third parties.
-This claim, if successful, will pay for their past and future medical expenses as well as their lost wages, out of pocket costs, and other accident-related losses.
+Car accident victims who have a “serious injury” can file a claim against other at-fault drivers and third parties.
+This claim, if successful, will pay for their past and future medical expenses as well as their lost wages, out-of-pocket costs, and other accident-related losses.

 You can even turn your case into a lawsuit and argue it in front of a jury if that’s what it takes to recover the money you need to pay off your medical costs.

-Call (800) 560-5059 or contact Steinger, Greene & Feiner online to schedule a free, no-obligation case review with an experienced car accident lawyer in Tampa.
-You’ll find out what legal options you have and the strategies you could use to help you pursue the maximum compensation available under U.S. and Florida law.
+Call (800) 431-6841 or contact Steinger, Greene & Feiner online to schedule a free, no-obligation case review with an experienced car accident lawyer.
+You’ll find out what legal options you have and the strategies you could use to help you pursue the maximum compensation available under U.S. law.